-The input arguments to s setJointMotorControl2 are: -------------------------- ---------------------------- ree quired bodyUniqueId int body unique id as returned from loadURDF etc. ree quired linkIndex int link index in range [0getNumJoints(bodyUniqueId) (note that link index == joint index) ree quired controlMode int POSITION_CONTROL (which is in fact CONTROL_MODE_POSITION_VELOCITY_PD), VELOCITY_CONTROL, TORQUE_CONTROL optional targetPosition float in POSITION_CONTROL the targetValue is target position of the joint optional targetVelocity float in VELOCITY_CONTROL and POSITION_CONTROL the targetVelocity is the desired velocity of the joint, see implementation note below.
+The input arguments to setJointMotorControl2 are:

+required bodyUniqueId int body unique id as returned from loadURDF etc. required jointIndex int link index in range [0getNumJoints(bodyUniqueId) (note that link index == joint index) required controlMode int POSITION_CONTROL (which is in fact CONTROL_MODE_POSITION_VELOCITY_PD), VELOCITY_CONTROL, TORQUE_CONTROL optional targetPosition float in POSITION_CONTROL the targetValue is target position of the joint optional targetVelocity float in VELOCITY_CONTROL and POSITION_CONTROL the targetVelocity is the desired velocity of the joint, see implementation note below.
 Note that the targetVelocity is not the maximum joint velocity.
+In POSITION_CONTROL/CONTROL_MODE_POSITION_VELOC

-In POSITION_CONTROL/CONTROL_MODE_POSITION_VELOC ITY_PD, the final target velocity is computed using: kp(erp(desiredPosition-currentPosition)/dt)+currentVelocity+kd (m_desiredVelocity - currentVelocity) optional force float in POSITION_CONTROL and VELOCITY_CONTROL this is the maximum motor force used to reach the target value.
+ITY_PD, the final target velocity is computed using: kp(erp(desiredPosition-currentPosition)/dt)+currentVelocity+kd (m_desiredVelocity - currentVelocity) . optional force float in POSITION_CONTROL and VELOCITY_CONTROL this is the maximum motor force used to reach the target value.
 In TORQUE_CONTROL this is the force/torque to be applied each simulation step. optional positionGain float See implementation note below optional velocityGain float See implementation note below optional physicsClientId int if you are connected to multiple servers, you can pick one.